Stadtpfarrkirche St. Michael Evangelisch-Lutherische Kirchengemeinde Weiden - St. Michael

 27. July 2025

-A very beautiful Protestant church in Weiden's city center.
+A very beautiful Protestant church in the center of Weiden.
 It's definitely worth a visit.
-The magnificent Baroque high altar reminds me a bit of the high altar in St. Wenceslas Church in Naumburg/Saale. :-)
+The magnificent baroque high altar reminds me a bit of the high altar of the Wenceslas Church in Naumburg/Saale.:-)

 TL